juji-io/site/blog/comparing-clojure-diff-libraries.md

 ### clojure.data/diff

 This is a built-in function of Clojure.
-The doc string says
+The doc string says:

 > Recursively compares a and b, returning a tuple of
 > \[things-only-in-a things-only-in-b things-in-both]